When I was at Jaycar buying the solar panel I was also offered a deal on a 100 Ah SLA battery and battery box. I declined.

 High current output, so can be used to start a car.

-Still does not hold a high enough voltage to charge a DJI drone battery unless the lead crystal battery is connected to a solar panel and being charged.
+Still does not hold a high enough voltage to charge a DJI drone battery unless the lead crystal battery is connected to a solar panel and is being charged.

 Better temperature range than normal SLA.